 - Baylor College of Medicine

 The frequency of CA aneurysm development and associated morbidity and mortality have dramatically decreased as a result of intravenous immune globulin (IVIG) therapy.
 This therapy is effective for preventing CA abnormalities, but the benefits in children who have already developed CA aneurysms are more equivocal.
 Thus, expeditious diagnosis and timely treatment are critical to achieve the optimal clinical outcome.
-The initial treatment of KD is discussed in this review.
+The initial treatment of KD is discussed in this topic review.
 The clinical manifestations, diagnosis, cardiovascular sequelae, and treatment of refractory KD are reviewed elsewhere.
 (See "Refractory Kawasaki disease" and "Kawasaki disease: Clinical features and diagnosis" and "Cardiovascular sequelae of Kawasaki disease".)